Skip to main content

 Worked prepayment examples

 The table below shows the impact of small monthly extra payments on three common loan scenarios, calculated using actual amortisation simulation.
-If you want a lender-specific benchmark first, start with our HDFC home loan prepayment calculator or SBI home loan prepayment calculator.
+For lender-specific benchmarks see: HDFC, SBI, ICICI, LIC HFL, Axis Bank, or view all 12 banks.

 Loan amountRateTenure leftExtra/monthInterest savedCloses early